Assign Transactions

 AI Assist (macOS 26+)

-On Macs running macOS 26 or later with Apple Intelligence enabled, the Assign Transactions dialog offers two AI-powered toggles that use the on-device Apple Intelligence to help speed up categorization.
-This feature works locally on your computer, using the local model of Apple Intelligence, so no internet access is needed.
+Everything above works on every Mac, with or without AI.
+On macOS 26 or later with Apple Intelligence enabled, you can turn on AI Assist — two toggles that use the on-device model to speed up categorization by suggesting keywords and categories for you.
+It runs entirely on your computer, so no internet access is needed.

 Keyword Assist